 - Regular listening to the Suzuki repertoire.

-- The parent/care giver is at the lessons and is the home 'Teacher'.
+- The parent/care giver is at the lessons to observe and take notes - and is the home 'Teacher'.

 - Reading music starts a little later than playing depending on the childs age.